The many families on the “Hill”…

 Just by memory panning from where we lived at our house in the Benshoff Hill/Valley View section of southern Middle Taylor Township, now Taft Street, these were the names of the many families that lived there during the time of my generation and which I grew up with.
 The list is separated into the following categories in alphabetical order and by last name only: immediate family, other family, close friends, friends, and other neighbors.
 (Note: Forgive me if I did not spell names correctly or if I missed somebody.)

-Friends: Allison, Alvarez, Blue, Burkett, Cvrkel, Day, Kowaleski, Livella, Lepus, Major, Micik, McKendree, Roberts, Rhodes (cemetery), Rummel, Tutokey, and Waterhouse
+Friends: Allison, Alvarez, Blue, Burkett, Cvrkel, Day, Kowaleski, Livella, Lepus, Major, Micik, McKendree, Roberts, Rhodes (cemetery), Rummel, Saintz, Tutokey, and Waterhouse.

 As a young engineer (Part 1)…